AVSystem/Anjay/doc/sphinx/source/FirmwareUpdateTutorial/FU-ModesAndProtocols.rst

 control, at least partially, through the list of CMake options mentioned in former sections), but downloads using CoAP(s)/UDP tend to be slow due to limitation of the maximum CoAP BLOCK size of 1024 bytes.
-The fact that each Block-Wise packet needs an acknowledgement from the other side does not help either.
+The fact that each Block-Wise packet needs an acknowledgment from the other side does not help either.

 If the download speed is important you should stand with either CoAP(s)/TCP or